Domain-adapted Learning and Interpretability: DRL for Gas Trading: Deep RL Methodology

 \subsection{Implementation}

-Bons.ai uses DQN Apex by \cite{Horgan2018DistributedPE} for discrete action spaces and SAC by \cite{Haarnoja2018SoftAO} for continuous action spaces.
-Algorithm selection can be done automatically in the platform based on feature and action settings.
-The platform then trains the model, and assessment can be done separately.
-Note that the Bons.ai platform can only handle a single agent.
-So for any ensemble method requiring interaction between different realizations, we used a centralized approach for training before a post-hoc ensembling.
+The models are implemented separately in two environments.
+The Microsoft Bons.ai platform\footnote{https://www.microsoft.com/en-us/ai/autonomous-systems-project-bonsai?activetab=pivot\%3aprimaryr7} is an automated platform for Deep RL, where algorithms are standarized and hyper-parameter tuning is performed automatically.
+We leverage APEX DQN \citep{Horgan2018DistributedPE} as a discrete-action-spaces agent in our experiment to analyze different walk-forward training schemes.

-On the other hand, we have built a version of the in-house code with DQN algorithms, which serves as a verification and complement to the Bons.ai platform.
-Its main edge is the fine-grained control over low-level neural network and simulation architectures, which benefits the design of our ensemble learning method referred to as {\it Filtered-Thresholding} detailed in Section \ref{sec:ensemble learning for vb}.
-To better match the high computation speed in Bons.ai, a parallel training scheme has been designed not only in the local version, but also in a high-performance-computing version.
-The empirical experiments show that an average of 15,000-30,000 episodes are required for successful training and achieving convergence of a single agent.
+On the other hand, we have built a version of the in-house code with DQN algorithms based upon the Udacity standard framework \footnote{https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn}, which serves as a verification and complement to the Bons.ai platform.
+Its main edge is the fine-grained control over the low-level neural network and simulation architectures, which benefits the design of our ensemble learning method referred to as {\it Filtered-Thresholding} detailed in Section \ref{sec:ensemble learning for vb}.
+To better match the high computation speed in Bons.ai, a parallel training scheme has been designed not only in the local version but also in a high-performance-computing version.
+The in-house version has been used in our experiments for feature analysis, ensemble learning and model interpretation.

+Under the standardized framework of Bons.ai, we specify the distributed actors to use a 2-layer Multi-layer Perceptron (MLP) of 64, 32 units with Rectifying Linear Units (ReLU) as the activation function.
+Then, to make a fair comparison, the in-house DQN agents also employ the same 2-layer MLP with ReLU.
+The detailed optimal hyper-parameter values of each agent during our experiments are listed below in Table \ref{tab:hp} for reference, where $\alpha$ is the learning rate, $\gamma$ is the discounting factor and $\tau$ is the interpolation parameter for soft updating.